-4 Stage Information for the Constraints and the Objective Function
+4) Stage Information for the Constraints and the Objective Function

-Assign the objective function and all the constraints a stage 1 by using the function WBSP\VAR.
+Assign the objective function and all the constraints a stage 1 by using the function WBSP_VAR.

-The stage is 1 because these variables take on values after a realization of a value by the random variables.
+The stage is 1 because these variables take on values after a realization of a value by the previous variables.